Great instruments all share fine design, fine materials and fine craftsmanship.

 Many American guitar factories use Swamp Ash because the wood is lightweight, pretty, and has a pleasant timbre.
 Swamp Ash has good sustain, firm bass tones, bite in the midrange, and airy highs.

 Other popular guitar woods include Korina, which was made popular by Gibson in the late 1950s.
 It is beautiful yet light, and gives a warm and balanced sound with good sustain.

 Japanese Ash isn’t really related to any other form of Ash, but it looks similar.
 This is an expensive guitar wood with bright highs and midrange, good bass, and great sustain

 Besides the type of wood, individual pieces or blanks each have their own unique characteristics in terms of feel and tone.
 It depends on where the tree grew, how quickly it grew, and how the wood was treated once the tree was cut down.

 Given the short supply of high-quality woods, the large manufacturers dominate much of the market stockpiling materials.
 Given the mass-produced models that flood the modern guitar market, there is simply not enough time for manufacturers to wait hundreds of years for trees to grow to full-size, nor space to properly dry and treat the wood once it has been felled.

 Vintage guitars have the edge when it comes to materials, and are arguably the reason they often outlast modern variations (some back to the 1835 in our price database).
 Beware if buying internationally, there are strict import and export restrictions for guitars built using endangered or restricted materials.

-You can access our complete guitar price database of 10,000+ modern and vintage models constructed from a range of woods by signing up for Vintage Guitar Price account.
+You can access our complete guitar price database of over 30,000 guitars, basses, ukuleles, banjos, amps and tons of other gear constructed from a range of woods by signing up for Vintage Guitar Price account.